-Medicare pays the insurance company thousands of dollars per year for each person they take off of Original Medicare.
+Medicare pays the insurance company thousands of dollars annually for each person they take off of Original Medicare.

-This is why those type of plans can have little to no premium, however in most cases you will have to continue to pay your Medicare Part B premium in addition to any premium that is charged by the Medicare Replacement Plan.
+Since Medicare replacement plans receive funding from the government the premiums are really low, some are $0.
+However, in most cases, you have to pay your Medicare Part B premium in addition to any premium by the Medicare Replacement Plan.

 Additional Benefits of Medicare Replacement Plans

 There are some benefits to having a Medicare Replacement Plan.
 Medicare states that these plans must cover at least the same benefits as Original Medicare.
-Sometimes they will throw in additional benefits.

 In most cases, the coverage is minimal and only covers preventative needs.
 Most seniors that enroll in these benefits need to have something a little better than preventative benefits.